breast cancer: causes, symptoms, and treatment

 • Regular follow-up and continuous checkups after treatment.

-Yes, full recovery from breast cancer is possible in many cases, especially when detected early.
+Yes, breast cancer can be completely cured in many cases, especially if detected at an early stage.

-Recovery chances depend on the tumor type, its spread, the body's response to treatment, and the patient's psychological and social support.
+Recovery chances depend on the type of tumor, its spread, the body's response to treatment, and the psychological and social support for the patient.

-There are several tips to help prevent the disease, including:
+There are several tips for preventing the disease, including:

 • Annual breast screening after the age of forty.